 Heads up, this post uses affiliate links.
 If you make a purchase using one of the links I've provided, I'll receive a small sum of money.
 You can read more about my affiliations here.

-This recipe is modeled on the red curry dish at our local Thai restaurant.
-It was an absolute tragedy when I realized we couldn’t go there anymore.
+This recipe is modelled on the red curry dish at our local Thai restaurant.
+It was an absolute tragedy when I realized we couldn't go there anymore.
 But, this recipe has been an amazing substitute!

 One of my favourite things about this recipe is how versatile it is!
 When left unsupervised, my husband and I have tried throwing in everything from bean sprouts and bok choy, to spinach and kale.
 Your crisper is the limit, friend!
 Open your Monash app and go wild!

 Heads up, if you're adding leafy or fragile things like bean sprouts, add them when you add the coconut milk so they don't get wilty and sad.
 No one wants to eat sad lettuce!

 Think this low FODMAP red curry sounds great, but you don't have time to try it now?
 Don't worry!
 You can PIN THIS POST for later!

 Your whole family will love this low FODMAP red curry!
 Check out the notes below for tips on keeping this recipe FODMAP friendly.

 First up, chicken.
 Because chicken is a protein, it doesn't have any FODMAPs.
 That means you can eat as much as you want without adding to your FODMAP load.

 Next up, ginger.
 According to Monash University, ginger doesn't have any detectable FODMAPs.
 So, ginger won't add anything to your FODMAP load, either.